Media

 He wasn’t chasing trends.
 He was the archive.
 He gave the Kulture receipts before the Kulture had a filing cabinet.

-That’s not just a show.
-That’s HipHop’s original television network.
-Before YouTube, before BET Rap City, before 106 & Park, before algorithm playlists, Ralph McDaniel gave the Kulture a platform shaped by us, for us, and about us.
+That’s not just a show, that’s HipHop’s original television network.
+Before YouTube, before Rap City, before 106 & Park, before algorithm playlists, Ralph gave the Kulture a platform shaped by us, for us, and about us.
 He gave kids in the hood the same access to media that kids in Hollywood had.
 He let artists speak without filters.
 He let communities see themselves reflected back, not judged, not edited, not packaged for outsiders.
-If HipHop had a mirror in the 80s and 90s… it was Ralph’s lens.
+If HipHop had a mirror in the 80s and 90s, it was Ralph’s lens.

+Ralph McDaniels is more than a documentarian, he’s a Kultural architect.
 He gave HipHop its visual memory.
 He captured the humanity behind the bars.
-He protected moments that would’ve vanished into the air.
+He protected moments that would’ve vanished into the ether.
 Block parties, club shows, community events, early performances, young legends before they knew they were legends.
 Ralph made sure the world would see HipHop, not just hear it.

 Kim Osorio